VSCodeVim/Vim/README.md

 ### Vim compatibility

 All common Vim commands are supported.
 For an in-depth look at what Vim features are supported, check out the [roadmap](ROADMAP.md).
 Vimscript isn't supported, so you aren't able to load your `.vimrc` or use `.vim` plugins.
-You have to replicated this using our [Settings](#settings) and [Emulated plugins](#emulated-plugins).
+You have to replicated these using our [Settings](#settings) and [Emulated plugins](#emulated-plugins).

 ### Mac setup